 Working with broadcasters large and small, companies such as Veritone help TV stations not only retain their clients but also win back lost business while acquiring new accounts.
 A broadcast attribution solution such as Veritone Attribute accomplishes this by connecting an advertiser’s Google Analytics with a broadcaster’s content management system.

-Using Attribute’s intuitive dashboard, broadcasters can build reports to help show advertisers how well ads performed.
+Using Veritone Attribute’s intuitive dashboard, broadcasters can build reports to help show advertisers how well ads performed.
 With these metrics, they can build strong relationships with their advertisers and consult them on how they can achieve better results with their TV ad campaigns—generating more revenue for broadcasters and more effective campaigns for brands at the same time.

 In the next part of this series, we’ll dive deeper into how a broadcast attribution solution enables near real-time broadcast-to-web advertising metrics.
-In addition, we’ll highlight real-world examples of stations who have grown their business by taking advantage of a broadcast attribution solution.
+In addition, we’ll highlight real-world examples of stations that have grown their business by taking advantage of a broadcast attribution solution.